 - Collegiate Recovery Program at VCU – Rams in Recovery (One of the best)

 - Find help in Virginia by zip code, Sink or Swim

 - Tucker Pavilion Wellness & Recovery Center – Adolescent Partial Hospitalization Program

 - VCU Motivate Clinic – Lists resources for loved ones struggling with addiction

-National Support & Education Groups
+National & Local Support and Education Groups

 There are several support groups in the area and many of the treatment centers have their own support groups.
-Here are just a few those suffering from the addiction of a loved one
+Here are just a few of those suffering from the addiction of a loved one